2013 – Present

 Education and Professional Qualifications

-Ongoing Applied Systems Engineering and Industrial Economics coursework, Columbia University, New York, New York, 2013
+Master of Science in Systems Engineering, Columbia University, New York, New York, 2015.

-Bachelor of Science (Hons) degree in Environmental Science, Dalhousie University, Halifax, Canada, 2011 (Awarded 1st Class Honours), Minor in Economics
+Bachelor of Science degree in Environmental Science, Dalhousie University, Halifax, Canada, 2011 (Awarded 1st Class Honours), Minor in Economics.

 “Determinants of International Solar Panel Adoption”, Senior thesis, Dalhousie University, 2011.